neondatabase/website/content/docs/guides/metrics-api.md

 ## Consumption polling FAQ

+As an Neon partner or paid plan customer, you may have questions related to polling Neon's consumption APIs.
+We've provided answers to frequently asked questions here.

-### How often can partners poll consumption data for usage reporting and billing?
+### How often can you poll consumption data for usage reporting and billing?

 Neon's consumption data is updated approximately every 15 minutes, so a minimum interval of 15 minutes between calls to our consumption APIs is recommended.